 In practice, foreign operators are required to obtain flight permits prior to operating flights into or out of Turkey.
 Scheduled or charter air services operators can obtain prior permits for each tariff season.
 Other operators need to apply, preferably five days, in urgent cases at least 48 hours, before the planned flight.
 The operator has to be in possession of an AOC issued by its own state.

 Points of contact, required documentation and procedures for obtaining flight permits can be found in the Turkey aeronautical information publication published and maintained by the State Airports Authority.

 Although Turkey is not a Member State of the European Union Aviation Safety Agency (EASA), there are technical cooperation and working arrangements between them.
 Turkish civil aviation regulations are modelled after EASA regulations, and there is a high degree of similarity and compatibility between EASA and Turkish safety regulations.

 All operators are required to implement a continuing airworthiness programme in compliance with the Regulation on Continuing Airworthiness and Maintenance Responsibility.
 This requires operators to put in place and implement a continuous airworthiness scrutiny and compliance programme.
 This responsibility can be outsourced to organisations accredited by the DGCA and named as a continuing airworthiness management organisation.

-Accident reporting and investigation rules in the Civil Aviation Act are in harmony with the International Civil Aviation Organization standards, Annex 13.
-Incidents or accidents are investigated by the Transport Safety Investigation Center, which is a department of the Ministry of Transportation and Infrastructure.
+Accident reporting and investigation rules in the Civil Aviation Act are harmonised with the International Civil Aviation Organization standards in Annex 13 to the Convention on International Civil Aviation.
+Incidents or accidents are investigated by the Transport Safety Investigation Centre, which is a department of the Ministry of Transportation and Infrastructure.

 There are several detailed regulations and directives issued by the DGCA concerning safety management, reporting of incidents, ramp checks and similar subjects.